 CMA, pursuant to a management agreement, provides the services of and compensates the Company's Chief Executive Officer, Chief Financial Officer and all senior and other corporate personnel, who provide management, administrative and creative functions to the Company.
-Although management fees paid to CMA have been disclosed in "Certain Relationships and Related Party Transactions" since the inception of the management agreement in 1992, during 2009, the Commission requested that we modify the presentation of amounts paid to Mr. Nick A. Caporella and Mr. Bracken in the Summary Compensation Table below.
-As a result, we agreed (for reporting purposes) to include the total management fee paid by the Company to CMA under the caption "All Other Compensation" with respect to Mr. Nick A. Caporella's compensation in the Summary Compensation Table.
-While we believe this method of reporting constitutes a conservative approach due to Mr. Caporella's ownership of CMA, these amounts should not be construed as the actual amount of compensation paid to him by either the Company or CMA.
-Mr. Bracken, who serves as Chief Financial Officer of National Beverage Corp., is also paid entirely by CMA.
-(See "Certain Relationships and Related Party Transactions.")
+Although management fees paid to CMA have been disclosed in "Certain Relationships and Related Party Transactions" since the inception of the management agreement in 1992, during 2009, the Commission requested that we modify the presentation of amounts paid to Mr. Nick A. Caporella and Mr. Bracken.
+In a comment letter dated February 9, 2009, the Commission staff requested that, due to Mr. Caporella's 100% ownership of CMA, the entire management fee paid to CMA be reflected as compensation to Mr. Caporella in the body of the Summary Compensation Table.
+As a result, we agreed (for reporting purposes) to include the management fee paid by the Company to CMA under the caption "All Other Compensation" with respect to Mr. Nick A. Caporella in the Summary Compensation Table.
+We believe this method of reporting constitutes a conservative and probably misleading approach that could have the reader construe that these amounts are paid by the Company and/or CMA directly to him due to his ownership of CMA.
+These amounts paid by the Company to CMA, as reflected in the Summary Compensation Table, should not be interpreted as the actual amount of compensation paid to him by either the Company or CMA and are shown to comply with the comment letter dated February 9, 2009.
+The cash compensation of Mr. Bracken, who serves as Chief Financial Officer of National Beverage Corp., is also paid by CMA and is included under the "All Other Compensation" caption in the Summary Compensation Table.
+(See "Certain Relationships and Related Party Transactions".)